tc39/proposal-temporal/docs/time.md

 ## Constructor

-### **new Temporal.Time**(_hour_: number = 0, _minute_: number = 0, _second_: number = 0, _millisecond_: number = 0, _microsecond_: number = 0, _nanosecond_: number = 0) : Temporal.Time
+### **new Temporal.Time**(_isoHour_: number = 0, _isoMinute_: number = 0, _isoSecond_: number = 0, _isoMillisecond_: number = 0, _isoMicrosecond_: number = 0, _isoNanosecond_: number = 0, _calendar_?: object) : Temporal.Time

 **Parameters:**

-- `hour` (optional number): An hour of the day, ranging between 0 and 23 inclusive.
+- `isoHour` (optional number): An hour of the day, ranging between 0 and 23 inclusive.
-- `minute` (optional number): A minute, ranging between 0 and 59 inclusive.
+- `isoMinute` (optional number): A minute, ranging between 0 and 59 inclusive.
-- `second` (optional number): A second, ranging between 0 and 59 inclusive.
+- `isoSecond` (optional number): A second, ranging between 0 and 59 inclusive.
-- `millisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
+- `isoMillisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
-- `microsecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
+- `isoMicrosecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
-- `nanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
+- `isoNanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
+- `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the time into.

 **Returns:** a new `Temporal.Time` object.

-Use this constructor if you have the correct parameters for the time already as individual number values.
+Use this constructor if you have the correct parameters for the time already as individual number values in the ISO 8601 calendar.
-Otherwise, `Temporal.Time.from()`, which accepts more kinds of input and allows controlling the overflow behaviour, is probably more convenient.
+Otherwise, `Temporal.Time.from()`, which accepts more kinds of input, allows inputting times in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.

+All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+Together, `isoHour`, `isoMinute`, `isoSecond`, `isoMillisecond`, `isoMicrosecond`, and `isoNanosecond` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 Usage examples: